MyHealth.Alberta.ca Network

 Even with internet filters, apps and restrictions, pornography and sexually explicit content is accessible to your students, both intentionally and unintentionally.
 Some children find pornography accidentally and some seek it out of curiosity.

-When talking about pornography or sexually explicit images, you can build on media literacy lessons and conversations you have had with them.
+When talking about pornography or sexually explicit images, you can build on media literacy lessons and conversations you have had with students.
 As they grow, children learn that when people get hurt on TV, they are just acting or pretending to be hurt.
 Framing pornography as a performance helps people understand that what they see isn’t real.
 Knowing that it’s a performance will let children know that pornography can represent unrealistic and unhealthy sexuality (and sexual assault, sexual abuse and physical abuse in some cases), and it is not showing them real intimacy or healthy relationships.

 • Let them know that curiosity about bodies, sex and relationships is normal.